browserengineering/book/book/invalidation.md

 Do the same in each of the other methods mentioned above.
-Also, go and protect the `zoom` field on every other layout object type (there are now quite a few!) using `copy` in place of writes and `get` in place of `read`s.
+Also, go and protect the `zoom` field on every other layout object type (there are now quite a few!) using `copy` in place of writes and `read` in place of `get`s.
 Run your browser and make sure that nothing crashes, even when you increase or decrease the zoom level, to make sure you got it right.

 Now---protecting the `zoom` field did not speed our browser up.
-We're still copying the zoom level around as before as well as some extra work checking dirty flags and updating invalidations.
+We're still copying the zoom level around, plus we're now doing some extra work checking dirty flags and updating invalidations.
 But protecting the `zoom` field means we can invalidate `children`, and other fields that depend on it, when the zoom level changes, which will help tell